 An additional issue that the traditionally-employed don’t have to deal with is the question of how passive income fits into underwriting for the self-employed.

 For instance, I published a book on retirement earlier this year, which is earning me royalties.
 My hope is that it will continue to earn royalties for me throughout the coming years.

 Royalties from books are at least somewhat dependent upon promotion and marketing, so suffering a disability just when a book is launching could have a negative effect on your royalties.

 In general, underwriters will simply disregard passive income that is less than about 10% of your income as a whole.
 So if you earned $50,000 total last year, of which $5,000 was from royalties, your insurer will simply look at your total income without worrying about your royalties.

 If your passive income is a larger share of your total income, a good agent who has experience in negotiating with disability insurance underwriters can get your passive income alleviated in underwriting, particularly if he can prove that a disability would have a negative effect on the promotional work that you do.

-Basically, it’s important to be able to pinpoint the continuing work you do in order to bring in your “passive” income, and make sure you communicate that aspect of your business with your insurance agent.
+Basically, it’s important to be able to pinpoint the continuing work you do in order to bring in your “passive” income.
+And make sure you communicate that aspect of your business with your insurance agent.